Salisbury Zoo

 The Salisbury Zoological Park, commonly referred to as the Salisbury Zoo, is a 12 acre zoo located on the Delmarva Peninsula in the Salisbury, Maryland city park.
 The Salisbury Zoo chooses to mainly house species native to North America, South America, and Australia.
-Its collection of over 100 animals includes wallabies, flamingos, North American river otters, an ocelot, a red wolf, two-toed sloths, alpacas, turtles, macaws, rescued birds of prey and owls.
+Its collection of over 100 animals includes wallabies, flamingos, bison, an ocelot, a red wolf, two-toed sloths, alpacas, turtles, macaws, rescued birds of prey and owls.
 Admission at the Salisbury Zoo is free.

 History

 The zoo was founded in 1954, with the placement of some animals on permanent display, in the city park.
 Improvements made in the 1970s focused on providing more naturalistic enclosures for the zoo's animals.

 The zoo is currently run by a nine (9)-member Salisbury Zoo Commission; appointed by the mayor of Salisbury, and confirmed by the city council, the zoo is funded predominantly by this commission, as well as the City of Salisbury, and the nonprofit group, the Delmarva Zoological Society.

 The Zoo raised nearly $3 million in a joint campaign for an animal health clinic, a new Environmental Center, and a new exhibit of Australian animals.
 In 2020, the zoo lost its accreditation with the Association of Zoos and Aquariums.
 As of 2024, it planned improvements in the facility to regain the accreditation.